-Mark J. Higgins, CFA, CFP® Author of Investing in U.S. Financial History
+Mark J. Higgins, CFA, CFP®

-Mark J. Higgins, CFA, CFP® Author of Investing in U.S. Financial History
+Mark J. Higgins, CFA, CFP®

-Financial Historian and Experienced Investment Advisor
+Financial Historian and Senior Investment Advisor

-Financial Historian and Experienced Investment Advisor
+Financial Historian and Senior Investment Advisor

 My Favorite Quotes from the Annals of Financial History